 4. PIs of FT proposals must be affiliated with the following partner countries or institutions: USA (including Gemini staff), Canada, Argentina, Brazil, Korea, University of Hawaii, or Japan.
 Chile has withdrawn from Fast Turnaround starting in 2021A.
 The US "open skies" policy does not apply to the Fast Turnaround program.
 Specific conditions apply; see the "Detailed eligibility" section below.
 The FT program is closed to applicants from a given partner once that partner has used up its Gemini FT share for the semester.
 Approximate FT time available per semester per telescope is:

 - USA: 85 hrs (each telescope)

 - Brazil: 7.5 hrs (each telescope)

 - Korea: 5 hrs (each telescope)

 - University of Hawaii: 7 hrs (Gemini North only)

-5. A graduate student may be the PI of a proposal, but must nominate a PhD co-investigator to act as a “mentor” for the reviews.
+5. A graduate student may be the PI of a proposal, but must nominate a PhD co-investigator to act as a “Mentor” for the reviews.
+More information on the Mentor role is provided here.
 The mentor’s conflicts of interest must be declared on the form received by the PI, and the mentor is bound by the same terms as the PI.